jessemonroy650/top-phonegap-mistakes/current-tripping-points.md

   For more: [(Official) Messages from Phonegap Build Technical Support in the Forum](http://codesnippets.altervista.org/documentation/phonegap/bookmarks/fromSupport.html)

 ## 2. Not setting compiler version ##

+The alternative is this quick fix &ndash.
+However, this creates a [security issue](http://www.androidauthority.com/google-webview-security-582363/) which you may not want to by pass.

 **QUICK FIX** Add this to your `config.xml`<br />
 `<preference name="phonegap-version" value="3.7.0" />`